elffer/sdce/term_1/P1/P1_writeup_Elffer.md

 * get the lined image by combining the lines and the initial image.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:
-* calculate the slope by averating the slopes of all the shot segments;
+* calculate the slope by averaging the slopes of all the shot segments;
 * get the mean position of all the start and end positions of segments, from left lanes and right lanes, seperately.